SparkDev-Spring-2019/md_ChowDown_Android/README.md

  ---

 # ChowDown
 > Browse through a variety of food choices that ChowDown has to offer.
 Pizza.
 Salad.
 Burritos.
 Burgers.
 Cheesecake.
+Vegan friendly foods as well.
 If you're hungry for it on campus, try ChowDown.

 ## Technologies Used
+- Android Studio using Java and XML
+- Firebase

 ## Features